Spy Books for Kids

 This is the first middle-grade book in a series that is geared toward older kids.
 It was funny and interesting and extremely clever.

-Find this book in: Middle Grade Mystery Books / Books About Puzzles / Books like KOTLC / Secret Society Books / Best Gifts for 10-year-olds / Best Books for a 10-year-old / Books With Neurodivergent Characters
+Find this book in: Middle Grade Mystery Books / Puzzle Books for Middle School/ Books like KOTLC / Secret Society Books / Best Gifts for 10-year-olds / Best Books for a 10-year-old / Books With Neurodivergent Characters

 Author: Lynn Boughey and Peter Earnest